 To meet hospital OQR requirements and receive the full Annual Payment Update (APU) under the OPPS, hospitals must meet administrative, data collection and submission, and data validation requirements.
-Hospitals must submit data for 23 quality measures: 14 clinical performance measures; seven imaging efficiency measures; and two Web-based structural measures.
+The current measure set for the Hospital OQR Program includes measures that assess processes of care, imaging efficiency patterns, care transitions, ED throughput efficiency, the use of health information technology, care coordination, patient safety, and volume..
 Participating hospitals agree that they will allow CMS to publicly report data for the quality measures (as stated in the current OPPS Final Rule).

 Imaging Efficiency Measures

-The seven imaging efficiency measures listed below are calculated from hospital Medicare fee-for-service claims data paid under the OPPS.
+The six publicly reported imaging efficiency measures listed below are calculated from hospital Medicare fee-for-service claims data paid under the OPPS.
 Hospitals need not submit any additional data for the seven imaging efficiency measures.

 MRI Lumbar Spine for Low Back Pain